 What Dancesport Training Camps Should You Go To?

 One of the most important parts of the life of dancers is the preparation before a competition.
-Usually, before a busy season of competitions, there are several camps organized by great dancers or clubs.
+Usually, before a busy season of competitions, great dancers and clubs organize several camps organized.
 The role of camps is to help you develop into a better dancer through mastering the technique and learn key principles of dancing from the best teachers.

-We have already discussed the topic of training camps in another article here, but this time we simply want to point out some of the best camps from the WDC and WDSF worlds.
+We have already discussed the topic of training camps in another article here.
+Nevertheless, this time we simply want to point out some of the best camps from the WDC and WDSF worlds.